d2s/website-1/src/pages/terms_of_service.en.md

    5. Payment terms are governed by the Recruiting Partnership Agreement.
    6. Company is entitled to refunds if the Placement is terminated.
 A placement is defined as terminated if the termination notice is signed and in effect within the time specified in the Recruiting Partnership Agreement.
 The refund is subject to the conditions set forth in the Recruiting Partnership Agreement and paid out within 14 days upon issuing of the credit note.
    7. Company has to inform Honeypot in writing within five business days about any rehiring or similar of the Talent for a period of twelve months after termination.
 In this case, Honeypot is entitled to reclaim the refund and will issue an invoice.
 The Payment terms of Section 5.5 apply.
-   8. Company has to transmit the signed agreement to Honeypot as proof of the conclusion of the agreement and for the invoicing processes.
+   8. Company has to transmit the signed agreement to Honeypot as proof of the conclusion of the agreement and for the invoicing processes. <br /><br />

 1. **Non Circumvention**